Yathee2003/GitAndGithub-Demo/README.md

 # GitAndGithub-Demo
-this is a git and github demo repository
+This is a git and github demo repository.